Variational Neural Stochastic Differential Equations with Change Points: Problem Formulation

-for some $\gamma_1, \gamma_2>0$ which are the Lipschitz constants.
-Under these assumptions, the stochastic process $\X$ is said to be a strong solution of the SDE in \eqref{eq:formulation} if it satisfies \eqref{eq:formulation} for each sample path of the Wiener process $\{\W_t\}_{t\in [0, T]}$ and for all $t$ in the defined time interval almost surely.
-Our goal in this work is to learn the underlying drift and diffusion of the SDE defined in \eqref{eq:formulation} given an irregularly sampled time-series $\x_{\rm obs}=(\x_{t_1}, \x_{t_2}, \ldots, \x_{t_K})$, where $t_k\in(0, T]$ for all $k$.
-An ideal methodology would be robust to potential distribution shifts and could potentially model change points in the time-series (see Fig. \ref{fig: example_time_series_with_change}).
+Our goal in this work is to learn the drift and diffusion of the SDE defined in \eqref{eq:formulation} given an irregularly sampled time-series $\x_{\rm obs}=(\x_{t_1}, \x_{t_2}, \ldots, \x_{t_K})$, where $t_k\in(0, T]$ for all $k$.
+An ideal methodology would be robust to potential distribution shifts and could potentially model change points in the time-series (see Figure \ref{fig: example_time_series_with_change}).